 There is a designated place to put rubbish and recycling, so guests are able to leave the site as they found it.

-This property offers different accommodation styles including bell tents, a dome, a tree house, and a yurt.
+This property offers different accommodation styles including bell tents, a yurt, a gypsy caravan, and a 1960's Airstream.
 Please inquire with the host for further information regarding these accommodations.

 Please note that this host does not accept children under the age of 12, and dogs are not permitted due to the wildlife.
 Read More